IshankGulati/ishankgulati.github.io/_posts/2015-10-26-Line Follower Without Microcontroller.md

 ---
 layout: post
-title: Line Follower Without Microcontroller
+title: "Line Follower Without Microcontroller"
+date:   2015-10-26
 comments: True
-share: True
-tags: [Robotics]
+categories: Robotics
 ---

 This is where it all started.
 I built it around two years ago when I just started experimenting with electronics and programming.
 It was a fun project which taught me a ton and is a great choice for the beginners in Robotics.